HcPlu/HcPlu.github.io/README.md

 ### Intern in UBTECH

+Jan.
+2020 -- May 2020

-I have got an intern in navigation and localization group, Shenzhen Research Institute, UBTECH.
+I have got a intern in navigation and localization group, Shenzhen Research Institute, UBTECH.
 At this intern, I developed an Android application for robots controlling.
 And I also designed a mapping tool for the application.